ibm-cloud-docs/data-virtualization/interfaces.md

 ## Connect applications or your favorite tools from your local computer
 {: #connect_apps}

-Configure your local environment to connect to your Data Virtualization database by completing the following steps:
+Configure your local environment to connect to your Data Virtualization instance by completing the following steps:
 {: shortdesc}

 1. Download the [driver package](/docs/Db2onCloud/connecting?topic=Db2onCloud-drvr_pkg) from the Data Virtualization web console.